-The foil itself is the key item, they come in a variety of sizes but the most important thing is that it matches your board.
+The foil itself is the key item, they come in a variety of sizes but the most important thing is that it matches your board or dinghy.

 You can get foil specific boards and foil ready boards.
 Here the fin boxes have been further re-enforced and have a large array of footstrap positions giving you multiple tuning options.
 You can even get foil only boards, which see super sharp rails and very flat decks designed around the idea you’ll spend all your time above the water.